 — Assisted with interviews for the report Post-Industrial Journalism: Adapting to the Present.

-I planned the curriculum, designed the syllabi, and wrote the official proposal for a new, graduate-level program in data and computational journalism at Columbia.
+I planned the curriculum, designed the syllabi, and wrote the official proposal for a new, graduate-level program in emerging journalistic skills centered on computer programming.

 |2014||System Administrator, Lede Program, Columbia.

 Using AWS and SaltStack, I provisioned and maintained twenty virtual servers, one for each student in The Lede, an introductory postbaccalaureate program teaching data science and computational reporting methods.

 |2012-3||Coordinator, Columbia Communications Colloquium.

 Arranged visits from nineteen speakers over the course of three semesters covering a range of topics in the historical, sociological, and critical study of media and journalism.

 |Markup||HTML, CSS, XML, Markdown, Pandoc, LaTeX.|